Cheese and Wine Pairing Guide

 Basic Principles of Pairing

-• Acidity: Wines with higher acidity often pair well with creamy or fatty cheeses.
+• Acidity: Wines with higher acidity are your secret weapon with creamy or fatty cheeses.
+They cut through the richness and keep things lively.

-• Sweetness: Sweet wines can balance salty cheeses and pungent flavors.
+• Sweetness: Sweet wines can tame salty cheeses and tone down pungent flavors.
+This is the trick behind the Roquefort-Sauternes thing.

 Classic Pairings